BillSchofield/JavaScript-the-Good-Parts/README.md

 code snippets do not incorporate good design.
 Many developers just Copy/Paste the JavaScript that they need without understanding it.

-This approach worked well enough when we only wanted minor behavior in our web clients and the bit of behavior were largely independent and coupled only through the DOM.
+This approach worked well enough when:
+* we only wanted minor behavior in our web clients
+*  the bits of behavior were largely independent
+* there was no abstraction beyond the DOM.

 As we started building 'thick' web clients these practices weren't sustainable, but they are how almost everyone was doing it and how most people are doing it today.

-ThoughtWorks takes JS more seriously and we use the same rigor with it as we do with our 'server' languages.
+ThoughtWorks takes JavaScript more seriously and we use the same rigor with it as we do with our 'server' languages.
 We initially use good software design practices, we unit test our code, and we refactor it.

 ## JavaScript: The Good Parts
 We're just going to hit some of the high points of this book.
-There is a lot more to it and the time you spend reading carefully will be a good investment.
+There is a lot more to it and reading the entire book carefully will be a good investment of your time.

 ### JavaScript has some hideously Bad Parts
 #### Programming model based on global variables